venjamin27/boltpilot/README.md

 Calibration: Your device requires a one-time calibration after software installation.
 This takes only a couple minutes and will occur automatically at the beginning of your first drive.

 Gear selection: This fork is designed for use in L-mode only.
-You must place the gear shifter in L. Your vehicle's regenerative braking will be used to lower its speed when requried.
+You must place the gear shifter in L. Your vehicle's regenerative braking will be used to lower the speed when requried.

 Bolt pilot has two main operation modes: (1) full control mode, which controls both steering and speed, and (2) lateral control mode, which controls only the steering.

 Full control mode: To engage both steering and speed control, make sure the stock cruise control is turned off, and then while driving press the Set/- button (bottom button on the left steering wheel control pad).
-Pressing the X (left) keypad button will disengage openpilot.
+Pressing the X (left) keypad button or the brake pedal will disengage openpilot.

 Lateral control mode: Use the stock cruise control button (right button on steering wheel keypad) to toggle steering control only.